Unital operads, monoids, monads, and bar constructions: A comparison of monoids and monads

 Of course, we have the symmetric definition of a left $\sC$-module $\sN$.
 One obvious example is $\sN= \sC$.
 However, we are interested in $\sC$-algebras.
 Recall that, in monadic form, an action of $\sC$ on an object $X$ of $\sV_{\mI}$ is given by a map $\tha\colon \bC X \rtarr X$ such that the following diagrams commute in $\sV_{\mI}$.

-The upper left corner of the second diagram is then isomorphic to $(\bC\odot \bC)(X)$, with $\mu$ induced by the product $\ga$ on $\sC$.
-We can apply the functor $(-)^*$ of \autoref{Xstar} to these diagrams to obtain commutative diagrams in $\LA[\sV_{\mI}]$.
+By \autoref{equivcomp}, the upper left corner of the second diagram is isomorphic to $(\bC\odot \bC)(X)$ and $\mu$ is induced by the product $\ga$ on $\sC$.
+We can apply the functor $(-)^*$ of \autoref{Xstar} to these diagrams in $\sV_{\mI}$ to obtain commutative diagrams in $\LA[\sV_{\mI}]$.
 These left structures, being given by covariant functors, do not fit into the monoidal $2$-sided bar construction as recalled in the introduction, but they do fit into a variant that we will describe in the next section.

 To fit $\sC$-algebras into the monoidal bar construction, we instead exploit $i_0 $ and $p_0$ of \autoref{notn3}.
-Recall that \autoref {iodot} gives that $\sC\odot i_0X \iso i_0X$ in $\LA^{op}_{\mI}[\sV]$.
+Recall that \autoref {iodot} gives that $\sC\odot i_0X \iso i_0\bC X$ in $\LA^{op}_{\mI}[\sV]$.
 Applying $i_0$ to the diagrams above and using this commutation relation together with the observation that $p_0\com i_0 = \id$, we obtain the following examples of left $\sC$-modules.

 \begin{lem} For a unital operad $\sC$ in $\sV$, application of $i_0$ and $p_0$ gives an isomorphism between the category of $\bC$-algebras in $\sV_{\mI}$ (equivalently $\sC$-algebras in $\sV_{\mI}$) and of left $\sC$-modules that are $\emptyset$ above level $0$. \end{lem}